-MSU Student Employment manages MSU part-time job postings, the hiring process, and all MSU student employee records.
-In addition, MSU Student Employment develops policies and procedures for MSU student employees, and acts as a liaison between student employees and campus hiring units.
-The Career Services Network manages off-campus part-time jobs, seasonal jobs, and internships.
+MSU Student Employment manages the on-campus hiring process, and all MSU student employee records.
+In addition, MSU Student Employment develops policies and procedures for MSU student employees and acts as a liaison between student employees and campus hiring units.